 When You Should Use Trichlor

-Trichlor is perfectly safe when used correctly and is an ideal low-maintenance sanitizing solution for the majority of home pools.
+Trichlor is perfectly safe when used correctly and is an ideal low-maintenance sanitizing solution for most home pools.

 That said, it’s most suitable for pool owners who don’t want to bother measuring and proportioning multiple chemicals.

 Chlorine tablets can also be a lifesaver for those who have difficulty staying on top of their daily sanitation duties.
 They take the guesswork out of chlorination, allowing you to turn your attention to more important things.

 While you can drop Trichlor tablets directly into your pool, the best way to add them is to use a basic chlorine dispenser or automatic chlorinator.
 You can frequently find these for less than $100 online or at your local pool supply shop.

-To figure out exactly how many tablets you’d need to put in your pool during each weekly treatment, you’ll first need to know how much water it holds.
+To determine exactly how many tablets you’d need to put in your pool during each weekly treatment, you’ll first need to know how much water it holds.

 I recommend using one tablet for every 5,000 gallons.
 Therefore, most residential pools will receive 1-3 tablets once per week.
 You can use my chlorine calculator for more precise calculations and read my advice on the recommended frequency of adding chlorine to your pool.